xavy26/flutter-riverpood-template/README.md

  ```

 ### 🚀 Deploy
-To deploy the application on the Android platform you need the `secret key` and for the iOS platform, you need to log in to `Xcode` with the `Digo Team`.
+To deploy the application on the Android platform you need the `secret key` and for the iOS platform, you need to log in to `Xcode` with the `Organization Team`.

 #### ✅ Requirements